danreeves/danreev.es/_posts/2014-01-19-getting-started-with-gulp.md

 ### Writing A Task

-The first thing we'll write is a task to comile our sass and minify it.
+The first thing we'll write is a task to compile our sass and minify it.

 	gulp.task('css', function () {
 	    gulp.src('./pathto/css/*.scss')